maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

 - **`if` is an expression: It returns a value**
   - We can use it on the right-side of `let` variable assignment
-  - This looks like a *Conditional Expression* in other languages (e.g. Python)
+  - This is similar to *Conditional Expression* in other languages (e.g. Python)

 ```rs
 // Example of Using if With let